 2. Garba Raas In Gujarat- In Gujarat, a clay pot is kept as the symbol of 'garbha’ (the womb).
 Women dress in vibrant costumes and dance around the clay pot.
 Also Dandiya Raas is another traditional dance form performed during Navratri in Gujarat.

 3. Bommai Golu Of Tamil Nadu- Here the well designed Golu dolls are decorated and displayed on odd numbered tiers like 3, 7, or 9 and they are worshipped as the goddesses and gods of folklore.
 Lamps are lighted and hymns are chanted throughout these nine days.

-5. Navratri It Maharashtra- Though Garba ceremony is also organized in Maharashtra; there is something unique that happens during this festival.
-At this time, married women invite each other to their places and adorn themselves with vermillion (sindur), sweets, bangles, bindi etc. Obviously, this is one of the different ways Navratri is celebrated at different states.
+5. Navratri It Maharashtra- Though Garba ceremony is organized in Maharashtra as well; there is something unique that happens in Maharashtra during this festival.
+Here, married women invite each other to their places and adorn themselves with vermillion (sindur), sweets, bangles, bindi etc.

 6. Navratri at Kerala- Kerala is considered gods own country.
 Here, Navratri is celebrated only for the last three days.
 People keep their books for last two days in front of Goddess Saraswati and pray for knowledge and wisdom.
 This is believed to bring good luck as well as righteousness.

 Generally, these are the different ways Navratri is celebrated by different communities.
 After nine days, the idol of Goddess Durga is immersed in the holy water.
 States like Bihar and Uttar Pradesh organize 'Ramleela’ on the occasion of Dusshera on the tenth day of the festival.
 In Bengal, people exchange love and respect and distribute sweets on 'Bijoya Dashami’.
 In whatever way it is celebrated, this festival is very close to the hearts of all Indians.